Gkbdc01/AutoFix/Documentation.md

 ```

 ### 3.2 Data Flow

-The following steps describe the complete request lifecycle from editor action to code correction:

 1. User saves a file in VS Code (`Ctrl+S`)
 2. Extension captures the file content and language identifier